 As a former Collegiate All-American and Davis Cup tennis player as well as 15 years of coaching elite junior, professional and collegiate tennis players, I truly understand what it takes to reach your potential on the court and make the transitions from one level to the next as smooth as possible.
 I can help guide you on this journey through my guidebooks, blogs and consultancy.

-My goal is to better educate young tennis players and their families about the recruiting process; to demystify how to go about getting a tennis scholarship and to prepare future student-athletes to be ready for the challenges they will inevitably face when they join a college tennis team.
+My goal is to better educate young tennis players and their families about tennis development and the US college scholarship recruiting process.
+I hope to demystify how to go about getting a tennis scholarship and to prepare future student-athletes to be ready for the challenges they will inevitably face during their college tennis years.

-Please subscribe below to receive lots of free, cutting edge information designed to inform the Elite Level Tennis Player and High Performance Tennis Coach.
+Please subscribe below to receive a monthly newsletter containing information designed to inform the Elite Level Tennis Player and High Performance Tennis Coach.
+You can also contact Dave at email@example.com

 COLLEGE TENNIS SCHOLARHIP GUIDE